Aides scramble to close credibility gaps amid Trump's contradictions | The Japan Times

 But in an interview with NBC News’ Lester Holt two days later, Trump said he had long planned to sack his controversial FBI director.
 “I was going to fire Comey,” Trump said.

-The White House made another pivot after Trump disclosed information about an Islamic State terror threat in his meeting with Russian Foreign Minister Sergey Lavrov and Kislyak.
+The White House made another pivot after Trump disclosed information about an Islamic State terrorist threat in his meeting with Russian Foreign Minister Sergey Lavrov and Kislyak.
 That disclosure included highly classified information, the Post reported.
-A senior U.S official told AP the same thing, saying the threat involved laptop computers on aircraft
+A senior U.S. official told AP the same thing, saying the threat involved laptop computers on aircraft.

 The information had been shared with Trump by an ally, so his passing it along to Russia violated the confidentiality of an intelligence-sharing agreement with that country, the official said.

 Hours after the story broke, McMaster stood in front of a bank of cameras, saying that the Post story, “as reported, is false.”
-He added that, “at no time were intelligence sources or methods discussed,” an allegation that was not made in the story, and that Trump “did not disclose any military operations that were not already publicly known.”
+He added that “at no time were intelligence sources or methods discussed” — an allegation that the story had not made — and that Trump “did not disclose any military operations that were not already publicly known.”

 On Tuesday, McMaster said Trump’s actions were “wholly appropriate,” adding, “The president wasn’t even aware of where this information came from.
-He wasn’t briefed on the source and method of the information either.”
+He wasn’t briefed on the source and method of the information, either.”

 For Trump staffers, there have been warnings they could be undercut by their boss.
 Trump, in a May 2016 tweet, offered this piece of advice.
 “Don’t believe the biased and phony media quoting people who work for my campaign.
 The only quote that matters is a quote from me!”